rojasmi1/polymer-app/README.md

 ### Start the development server

-This command serves the app at `http://localhost:8080` and provides basic URL routing for the app:
+This command serves the app at `http://localhost:8080` and provides basic URL routing for the app.
+Then browser-sync is started using proxy configuration to watch for changes in the code and make the app available at `http://localhots:3000`:

-    polymer serve --open
+    npm run start:dev

 ### Build